1941 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Rare 1941 Quarter Error List

-Error coins from 1941 represent some of the most intriguing varieties in Washington Quarter collecting, created by mechanical imperfections during the minting process that resulted in distinctive doubled dies and other anomalies.
+Error coins from 1941 represent some of the most intriguing varieties in Washington Quarter collecting.
+These were created by mechanical imperfections during the minting process—specifically misaligned die impressions that produced doubled images on the coin’s surface.
+PCGS has catalogued multiple confirmed varieties for 1941, each with its own designation number.

 1. 1941 Doubled Die Obverse Errors